hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1312_chapter_iii.md

 knew it was the Lord Himself!

 Many times he spoke of Buddha in this fashion, sometimes at Belur and sometimes afterwards.
-And once he told us the story of Ambâpâli, the beautiful courtesan who feasted him. . . .
+And once he told us the story of Ambāpāli, the beautiful courtesan who feasted him. . . .

 National feeling did not have it all its own way.
 For one morning when